danburonline/oddball-paradigm/problem_2/README.md

 ### Run the development server

 - Install all dependencies with `yarn`.
+- Compile the TypeScript code with `yarn build`.
-- Start the development server `yarn dev`.
+- Start the hot-reload development server with `yarn dev`.
 - Access the API endpoint on <http://localhost:8080/api>.
 - Import the `insomnia.yaml` file to [Insomnia](https://insomnia.rest/) to use the API.